 This is an interdisciplinary profession focused on the relationships among governments, people, countries, and organizations, and is ideal for someone interested in world affairs and global challenges.
 People in this field find work in foreign service, policy, consulting, economic development, diplomacy, trade, security, and various other areas.

 Broadly defined, international or global development is a multi-disciplinary field that focuses on building capacity and implementing long-term solutions to problems that individuals, communities, or governments have.
 The Sustainable Development Goals, adapted by UN member states, provides the plan for priorities that are being addressed.

-Consider the following to help fine-tune your interests and consider how you will contribute to development work:
+Consider the following to fine-tune your interests and help plan how you will contribute to development work: